MarkSFrancis/t3-app-demo/README.md

 #### Prerequisites

 _We do not recommend deploying a SQLite database on serverless environments since the data wouldn't be persisted.
-I provisioned a quick Postgresql database on [Railway](https://railway.app), but you can of course use any other database provider.
 Make sure the prisma schema is updated to use the correct database._

 **Please note that the Next.js application with tRPC must be deployed in order for the Expo app to communicate with the server in a production environment.**